 In the tangent function, the domain is restricted to the interval (-π/2, π/2) to make it 1-1 (pass the horizontal line test).

-The inverse tangent function is represented by
+The inverse tangent function is represented by y=arctan x or y= tan-1 x

-tan-1 x is the angle (or number) whose tan is x
+Remember: the tan-1 x is the angle (or number) whose tan is x

-g the Inverse Tangent Function
+Evaluating the Inverse Tangent Function

 You evaluate the inverse of tangent functions the exact same way as you do with inverse of sine and cosine functions.

-the inverse functions are reverse from the parent function
+ALSO remember that the domain and ranges of the inverse functions are reverse from the parent function

 EX: